 If you think being an entrepreneur is easy then you are not doing it right.
 Even if it is your passion for achieving your goals is no easy task by any means, and getting useful advice or inspiration is incredibly useful.
+Useful advice can be found anywhere today, thankfully.
+From forums, to Twitter threads – people can find whatever advice they’re looking for in a heartbeat.
+Looking for best ideas how to schedule your work time?
+Got it.
+Looking for Football Accumulator Tips?
+The internet’s got your back.
+But something that we always somehow forget, is that books can be great when it comes to giving advice.
 Since good books can also offer good advice or inspire us, here are some awesome page-turners for aspired entrepreneurs.

 The 4-Hour Work Week